setms/book/docs/introduction/software-engineering.md

 In other words, winning organizations wire their social circuitry better.
 For instance, Agile methods outperform Waterfall @@AgileVsWaterfall2023.

-@@Kim2023 offer the following tools to improve layer 3:
+@@Kim2023 offers the following tools to improve layer 3:

 - **Slowification** to make it easier to solve problems.
 - **Simplification** to make the problems themselves easier to solve.